TheRealHermanator/SCQS-project/README.md

 # 📌 Main objectives

-1)	Benchmark three TNR schemes: TRG, BTRG, and HOTRG, using the classical Ising model.
+1)	Benchmark three TNR schemes: TRG, BTRG, and HOTRG, using the Ising model.
 2)	Compute the phase diagram of the six-vertex model using tensor network methods.